 Opportunities to enter WorldSkills competitions to showcase your skills against the best students from around the world

 Engagement with guest speakers from businesses like Willmott Dixon

-Access to free training, tools and a guaranteed career in construction through dry lining specialists Grays, thanks to NHC’s partnership with the Construction Skills Academy.
+Access to free training, tools and an opportunity to work in construction through dry lining specialist, Grays, thanks to NHC’s partnership with the Construction Skills Academy.

 We offer a range of courses, at different levels, in some of the biggest occupational areas in the construction sector: